The Best Women-Owned Wine and Spirit Brands to Buy in Dallas

 Ultraviolet Wines Cabernet, $20

-Though the alcohol industry has long been male-dominated, more female-led brands have emerged in recent years to help correct that imbalance.
+Though the alcohol industry has long been male-dominated, more women-led brands have emerged in recent years to help correct that imbalance.
 There are the big names, like Kendall Jenner (818 Tequila) and Cameron Diaz (Avaline Wine), which do help move the needle, but for those looking to patronize women-owned wine and spirit companies that are a bit more under the radar, Dallas is lucky to have Bar & Garden.

 The organic wine and small-batch spirit shop, which supplies to top Dallas restaurants and is a leader of the Texas natural wine movement, strictly vets all brands to ensure its shelves are free of herbicides, pesticides, or any toxic chemicals.
 Bar & Garden’s owners, Julie Buckner and Jeff Fritz, are also a remarkable fount of knowledge, welcoming novices and natural wine nerds alike to ask questions as they shop.